Kiritoasty/kirigraph/README.md

 ## save system

-currentFilePath is managed by the main process, non-synced with the renderer. the renderer sends your awesome face content and gets a file path back. this keeps things fairly simple and prevents silent save failures which is a pretty common struggle in the creation of MOST of electron apps.
+when i was making this i decided that currentFilePath should be managed by the main process. doing this makes it non-synced with the renderer. the renderer sends your awesome face content and gets a file path back. this keeps things fairly simple and prevents silent save failures which is a pretty common struggle in the creation of MOST of electron apps.

 ## custom title bar